laphuhao/Bankruptcy-Prediction-Project/README.md

 The data were collected from the Taiwan Economic Journal for the years 1999 to 2009.
 Company bankruptcy was defined based on the Taiwan Stock Exchange business regulations.

 ## Results:
-Each model's performance is evaluated through an accuracy score, and the best-performing model is Random Forest, which achieves an accuracy of **96.92%**.
+Each model's performance is assessed using an accuracy score.
+The Random Forest model achieves the highest accuracy, with an impressive score of **96.92%**.

 ## Conclusion:
 This project provides a framework for predicting a company's bankruptcy using machine learning algorithms.
 The best-performing model can be used as a reference for future projects with similar objectives.